jonsterling/agda-calf/README.md

 ## Hybrid

 ### [`Examples.Sorting`](./src/Examples/Sorting.agda)
+First, we develop a common collection of definitions and theorems used in both sequential and parallel sorting.
 - [`Examples.Sorting.Comparable`](./src/Examples/Sorting/Comparable.agda)
   - Record `Comparable` describing the requirements for a type to be comparable, including `h-cost`, a hypothesis that each comparison is bounded by unit cost.
     This serves as the cost model for sorting.